 Now that we have a handle on the rig, start your planning.
 You can rough out some thumbnail sized sketches of the action, search online for some standing jump reference, or shoot some video of yourself leaping.
 Any one of these methods should work.
 If you're using video, remember to trim down and analyze your clip or all that effort is not going to help at all.

 |Here's my plan for this assignment with a quick sketch of each main key pose.
 I also included some lines to suggest line of action and the character's balance.
 As you can see, pretty drawings are not needed here.|

-Start laying in your key poses in 3dsMax (about 7 in all).
+Start laying in your key poses (about 7 in all).
 You should have a relaxed starting pose, a crouching anticipation, a fully extended leap, the apex of your jump, stretching to land, squashing impact and the final position.

 Once your keys are in place, shift them around to get the timing you want.
 If you're working with video reference, then you can just place them according to the timing in your video (easy!)

 Module 11 - Anticipation and Exaggeration

 First the Exaggeration: I'm taking a second pass at my scene, starting with my key poses.
 I'm looking for places to push the poses further.
 I lower the crouching pose, raise the apex of my jump and give the landing a bigger impact.
 All in order to heighten the contrast in my poses and exaggerate the action.